Introduction to this FAQ

 Crystal Project currently uses data centers based outwith the UK and the EEA, and which are located in the US.
 Therefore, User Accounts and Personality Profiles will be Processed on and stored in these data centers.
 The data centers are supplied by our sub-Processor Amazon Web Services (AWS) who are a global leader in hosting services.

-At any point, Users can permanently delete their own individual User Account and all Personality Profiles stored on the User Account (whether created by Assessments or Predictions) via the settings available on the User Account.
+Customers and users have deletion power: At any point, Users can permanently delete their own individual User Account and any Personality Profiles stored on the User Account whether created by Assessments or Predictions via the settings available on the User Account.
 Customers can also delete User Accounts.

-Alternatively, Users can request permanent deletion of their User Account and/or data removal by contacting Crystal Project’s support team.
+We can assist with deletion also: Alternatively, Users can request permanent deletion of their User Account and/or removal of specific information (e.g. Assessment Profiles or Production Profile) by contacting Crystal Project’s support team.

-Upon cessation of the Services, the Customer should contact us in writing and ask for deletion of the User Accounts.
+At the end of the Services agreement: Upon cessation of the Services, the Customer should contact us in writing and ask for deletion of the User Accounts or we can agree to do this automatically in our data processing agreement.

-Where applicable law, regulation or government requirements prevents Crystal Project from returning or destroying all or part of the User Account, Crystal Project shall not be required to do so.
+Where applicable law, regulation or government requirements prevent Crystal Project from returning or destroying all or part of the User Account, Crystal Project shall not be required to do so.

 We have in place administrative, technical and physical measures designed to guard against and minimise the risk of loss, misuse or unauthorised Processing or disclosure of the Personal Data that we hold.